Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Q7: Are application fees allowed in BC?

-Avoid application fees.
-Treat requests for “application fees” as a strong scam indicator and confirm current RTB guidance.
+In BC, landlords cannot charge application fees under the RTA.
+Treat requests for “application fees” as a strong scam indicator and verify current RTB guidance if unsure.

 Q8: How should I handle “urgent refund” requests?

-Do not refund until settlement is final.
+As a fraud-prevention practice, do not refund until your financial institution confirms funds are final.
 Urgency/emotional pressure/refusal to wait are red flags—pause and verify.

 Q9: What payment methods are higher risk?